LESSON II: How to Brainstorm a S**tload of Online Course Ideas!

 As a single woman, I could use my degree to create an e-course on “How to Find Love Over 50 after Divorce;” or

-As someone who downsized from a 4,200 square-foot house to a 350 to 400 square-foot studio, I could create an e-course entitled “How to Embrace a Minimalist Lifestyle: The Psychology Behind Living Happily with Less.”
+As someone who downsized from a 4,200 square-foot house in the states, to a 350 to 400 square-foot studio when I moved to Jamaica, I could create an e-course entitled “How to Embrace a Minimalist Lifestyle: The Psychology Behind Living Happily with Less.”

 I worked in a legal publishing firm in New York for 10 years; holding several positions: administrative assistant, copy editor, and production specialist.
 It was this experience that helped me successfully launch my freelance writing career, by the way.